 Samsung Galaxy Note 9 long-term review

-While you can read our original assessment above, let’s add what we feel after using the Note 9 for another 2 months of usage.
+While you can read our original assessment above, let’s add what we feel after using the Note 9 for another 2 months.

 The more we used the Galaxy Note 9, the more we loved it.
 That’s perhaps the hallmark of a premium phone.
 The camera continues to amaze us, which is evident from the fact that we keep looking for opportunities to shoot very often.
 The 2X Zoom certainly entails a loss in quality and is a feature that we use only while shooting images during keynotes at launch (where quality doesn’t matter as much).
 The super-slow motion works well in good outdoor lighting.
 The portrait mode can be a hit or miss case in low light but works well in proper lighting.

-The performance is flawless, and the battery backup is reasonable.
+The performance is flawless, and the battery backup is reasonable (though not impressive).
 We even continue using the S Pen quite frequently, especially for professional purposes.

 At the end of two months, the broad size has also grown on us.
 It’s not a phone for one-hand usage by any means, but there is just more to relish of that awesome AMOLED display.
 It’s surely a great buy.